Detective Conan: The Raven Chaser: Soundtrack

 The film's theme song is "PUZZLE" by Mai Kuraki.
 It was released along with music for the broadcast anime's 25th opening "Revive" as double A-side singles on April 1, 2009.
 Along with Countdown to Heaven and Crossroad in the Ancient Capital, The Raven Chaser is the third Case Closed film in which Mai Kuraki wrote the theme song.

 The official soundtrack was released on April 4, 2009.
-It costs approximately ¥2857, ¥3000 with tax included; 31.46 USD.
+It costs approximately ¥2857, ¥3000 with tax included; US$31.46.

+Home media

 DVD

 The standard edition DVD was released on 10.
 July.
 2013.

 Three versions are to be released: the limited DVD version will include 2 discs with the film, the trailer, Magic File #3, and other extras with 5.1 Dolby Digital HD Surround Sound audio.
 The regular DVD will only include the film and the trailer with 5.1 Dolby Digital HD Surround Sound audio.
 The Blu-ray version includes the HD format of the regular DVD version.
 The limited DVD cost ¥6720, the regular DVD cost ¥5460, and the Blu-ray version cost ¥6510.
 The DVD will only be released in Japan, Europe, Middle East, and South Africa.